parts of indian constitution

 Part XXII- Short title, Commencement, Authoritative Text in Hindi, and Repeals (Articles 393 to 395)

-These articles are a collection of Legislation, consisting of articles regarding the short title, date of commencement, authoritative text in Hindi, and repeals, which are essential parts of the Indian Constitution.
-Understanding these parts of Indian Constitution is crucial for grasping the legal framework and legislative processes that govern the country.
+These are a collection of legislations consisting of articles regarding the short title, commencement date, authoritative Hindi text, and repeals, which are essential parts of the Indian Constitution.
+Understanding these parts of the Indian Constitution is crucial for grasping the legal framework and legislative processes that govern the country.

 7 Constitutions of India

-The term “7 Constitutions of India” can refer to various interpretations, but one common interpretation relates to the seven significant aspects or documents that have shaped the constitutional framework of India, which are integral parts of Indian Constitution.
-Here’s a list of these seven aspects, using different keywords. to highlight how they contribute to the overall structure and functioning of the parts of the Indian Constitution.
-Here’s a list of these seven aspects, using different keywords.
+The term “7 Constitutions of India” can refer to various interpretations.
+Still, one common interpretation relates to the seven significant aspects or documents that have shaped the constitutional framework of India, which are integral parts of the Indian Constitution.
+Here’s a list of these seven aspects using different keywords.
+To highlight how they contribute to the overall structure and functioning of the parts of the Indian Constitution.
+Here’s a list of these seven aspects using different keywords.

 1. Fundamental Law